Retro64Mod/Retro64Mod.github.io/index.md

 This mod requires [Minecraft Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)

+\* Note: For Windows, **Micosoft's antivirus (Windows Defender) might cause issues with running the mod**.
+This is due to the audio extraction currently requiring an exe file to work.
+If you know your way around the SM64 audio engine format and want to help fix this, check out the audio branch in the libsm64-retro64 repo (specifically, [this file](https://github.com/Retro64Mod/libsm64-retro64/blob/audio/src/decomp/tools/convUtils.c#L11-L18) as it's what i've been working on to properly do audio asset conversion.

 ## Installation Instructions (Windows, Linux, and Mac)
 1. Download the latest mod version and un-zip it.
 2. Take the mod file (.jar) and put it in your Minecraft's mods folder.